 Data Discovery and Visualization

 According to a survey conducted by the Business Application Research Center, data discovery will be one of the top trends in the BI space.
-In the past few years data preparation and visualization platforms have become a critical asset for businesses to bring out relevant insights and present them as easy to understand reports and dashboards.
-As businesses move towards becoming data driven, expect a surge in the demand of platforms that are able to simplify and expedite delivery of insights as interactive visualizations.
+In the past few years, data preparation and visualization platforms have become a critical asset for businesses to bring out relevant insights and present them as easy to understand reports and dashboards.
+As businesses move towards becoming data-driven, expect a surge in the demand for platforms that are able to simplify and expedite the delivery of insights as interactive visualizations.

 Predictive Analytics and Reporting

 Cloud business intelligence continues to become a stronger trend in the BI market.
-With people working remotely, there’s a huge potential for cloud based BI tools that provide secure and instant access to everyday reports and insights.
-SaaS BI platforms that support moving all the BI components – data, data models, computing, storage and analytics to the cloud and provide access from multiple places will see a stronger traction in the coming year.
+With people working remotely, there’s a huge potential for cloud-based BI tools that provide secure and instant access to every day reports and insights.
+SaaS BI platforms that support moving all the BI components – data, data models, computing, storage, and analytics to the cloud and provide access from multiple places will see stronger traction in the coming year.

 Collaborative BI is a combination of collaboration tools, including social media and other 2.0 technologies, with online BI tools.
-Collaborative BI has made generation and sharing of automated reports much faster and smoother.
-In the coming year collaborative business intelligence will become more tightly integrated to a larger set of systems and users.
+Collaborative BI has made the generation and sharing of automated reports much faster and smoother.
+In the coming year, collaborative business intelligence will become more tightly integrated into a larger set of systems and users.
 This will ensure seamless and secure transfer of data and reports across functions and expedite collaborative decisioning.